 Line 9 Car and truck expenses.
 You are allowed a deduction for the business use of your car or truck when you own the vehicle and when you keep a written record of its business-related use.
 Deductions for local transportation (but not the cost of driving from home to a regular workplace - that's commuting) and traveling away from home overnight on business are allowed.
-You generally can deduct actual expenses, or you can use the standard mileage rate, which was 54.5 cents in 2018.
-See Publication 463, Travel, Gift and Car Expenses.
+You generally can deduct actual expenses or you can use the standard mileage rate, which was 58.5 cents for the first half of 2022 and 62.5 cents for the second half of the year.
+See Publication 463, Travel, Entertainment, Gift and Car Expenses.
 To claim the deduction, most taxpayers use Form 4562, Depreciation and Amortization.

 Line 10 and 11 Commissions, fees and contract labor.
 If you pay someone a commission to sell your product or service, the expense is deductible.
 Fees usually consist of payments made to independent contractors such as agents, managers or other non-employees.
 The commission or fee must be an ordinary and necessary cost of doing business and must be reasonable in amount.
-If you pay \$600 or more to another independent contractor, you will be required to issue a 1099 Form.
+If you pay \$600 or more to another independent contractor, you are required to issue a Form 1099-NEC.